Neural Semantic Parsing with Extremely Rich Symbolic Meaning Representations: Background and Related Work

-The treatment of the WSD task by neural networks can essentially be viewed as a computation involving the comparison of sense embeddings.
-This involves computing the embedding of a word within its context and contrasting this with the neural encoding listed in the sense inventory.
 In the case of semantic parsing, the sense number system acts as an instrument for sense prediction.
 However, numbering senses is fairly arbitrary, only constrained by the tendency that senses encountered frequently in corpora get assigned a low sense number.
 Consequently, for concepts not encountered in the training data, predicting whether a word corresponds to sense number 3, 4 or 5 holds no distinguishable difference: the best strategy to use for a WSD component would be choosing a low sense number, like 1 or 2.
-A new representation for concepts presented in Section~\ref{sec:tax} addresses this issue by refraining from using sense numbers and instead incorporating taxonomical information in concept representation.
+Our new representation for concepts presented in Section~\ref{sec:tax} addresses this issue by refraining from using sense numbers and instead incorporating taxonomical information in concept representation.

-Using \emph{sense embeddings} is perhaps an alternative.
-Various approaches have been introduced to generate the sense embeddings: AutoExtend \cite{rothe-schutze-2015-autoextend} derives synset and lexeme embeddings from word embeddings, and SensEmBERT \cite{Scarlini2020SensEmBERTCS} employs the word2vec algorithm \cite{NIPS2013_9aa42b31} for training on a sense-annotated corpus.
-There are two potential approaches to incorporate sense embeddings, but each has its own limitations.
-The first method involves replacing the model and tokenizer's embeddings with pre-trained sense embeddings to provide the model with a basic understanding of WordNet senses.
-However, this method faces two drawbacks: the pre-trained sense embeddings are independently trained, leading to compatibility issues, such as mismatched dimensions (300 dimensions for AutoExtend and 2048 for SensEmbERT, which do not align with the 768 dimensions of the T5-base model and 1024 dimensions of the T5-large).
-The second problem is that this method would drastically increase the size of tokenizer's dictionary, considering that WordNet has more than 100,000 senses.

-Another approach is to use the embeddings in the same way as our proposed encodings.
-However, the substantial dimensionality of embeddings, represented by floating-point numbers, means that explicitly merging them into representations of meaning would significantly increase the representation length.
-Although compressing their dimensions and transforming the numbers into integers could serve as a potential solution, this approach would result in a huge information loss.
-Additionally, the interpretability of the resulted embeddings is substantially lower compared to our proposed symbolic encodings, and is relying on annotated corpora available only for a few languages.